eternialz/moeverdose/README.md

 * Tags
 * Image
 * Comments
+  * Replies
 * Overdoses
 * Moe shortage
+* Score
+* Uploader
+* Report
+* Add/remove tags and users.
+* Contributor can edit author field

-### Tag system
+### Tag and alias system

-Tags types:
+* name
+* types
   * Characters
   * Author
   * Content

-Tags need a post count and a downcased name where spaces are replaced by underscores
+* post count
+* downcased name with underscores? or we redo it each time?

+Aliases are tags but in the posts pages, they are replaced by their parent.
+Aliases can't have aliases in order to prevent aliases linking to themselves.

 ### Users system

-Users are able to make a post their favorites, blacklist tags, blacklist user, blacklist authors, follow tags, User pages must show their recent likes, recent uploads, stats and avatar.

-Stats:
-Post count, role(s), likes count, author added, overdoses, moe shortage, join date, comment count

-Roles:
-admin, moderators, regular user, contributor, developper
+* favorites
+* blacklist tags
+* blacklist users
+* blacklist authors
+* follow tags
+* notifications
+* page for notification or search of followed tags
+* stats
+  * post count
+  * favorites count
+  * author count
+  * overdoses count
+  * moe shortage count
+  * join date
+  * comment count
+* roles
+* post navigation

+I suggest the use of Devise to créate the authentication system

 ### Comment system

-Comments belongs to a post and an user.
-User comment count ?
-Latest/All comment page ?
+* Message
+* Reply to comment
+* Score
+* Comment display avatar, roles, nickname, message

 ### Author system
 Every authors must have pages.
 A registered user can add authors.
 Recognised users can modify authors informations.